Acceleration of relativistic protons in a solar wind perturbed by a coronal mass ejection

 \section{Conclusions}

-We compute the guiding center trajectories of relativistic 5GeV protons in the field of a MHD simulation of a Parker-type solar wind perturbed by an equatorial CME.
+We compute the guiding center trajectories of relativistic 5 GeV protons in the field of an MHD simulation of a Parker-type solar wind perturbed by an equatorial CME.
 The CME is triggered by the gradual insertion of a spheromak through the inner boundary of the simulation domain at $r=0.139$ AU.
-The protons are injected sunwards, from a heliocentric distance of 3 AU, along three equatorial magnetic field lines crossing the CME at different heliographic longitudes.
-The main findings are summarized bellow. \begin{enumerate} \item Particles gain energy as they travel through the compressed plasma downstream of the CME-driven shock.
-The acceleration occurs in places where the magnetic field line guiding the particle is advected towards regions of growing field strength by the ${\bm v_E}=\bm{E}\times \bm{B}/B^2$ drift. \item A peak energy gain of up to $\sim$ 50 \% for one single CME crossing has been observed at the time the CME shock front reaches 0.3 AU. \item In the case of pitch angle scattering, particles may cross the CME multiple times and reach substantially higher energies.
-For example, assuming hard sphere type scattering and a mean free path $\lambda_{\|}=0.1\:{\rm AU}$, some $0.1\%$ of the injected particles increase their energy by a factor six in $4$ days. \item The efficiency of the acceleration strongly depends on where the particle particle encounter the shock.
+The protons are injected sunward, from a heliocentric distance of 3 AU, along three equatorial magnetic field lines crossing the CME at different heliographic longitudes.
+The main findings are summarized below. \begin{enumerate} \item Particles gain energy as they travel through the compressed plasma downstream of the CME-driven shock.
+The acceleration is due to the work of the motional electric field on the gradient drift, which is positive ($q\bm{v}_{\nabla B} \cdot \bm{E} > 0$, or equivalently $\bm v_E \cdot \nabla B > 0$) when the particle is located downstream of the shock. \item A peak energy gain of up to $\sim$ 50 \% for one single passage through the acceleration region has been observed at the time the CME shock front reaches 0.3 AU. \item In the case of pitch angle scattering, particles may pass through the acceleration region multiple times and reach substantially higher energies.
+For example, assuming hard sphere type scattering and a mean free path $\lambda_{\|}=0.1\:{\rm AU}$, some $0.1\%$ of the injected particles increase their energy by a factor six in $4$ days.
+These figures are specific to our numerical experiment, in which particles are continuously reinjected at $r = 3$~AU, and should not be read as predictions of observable spectra. \item The efficiency of the acceleration strongly depends on where the particle encounters the shock.
 For the three equatorial field lines considered, efficiency increases westward (see Figures \ref{fig:SourceLinesT} and \ref{fig:E_spectrum}). \item The energy distributions harden for decreasing $\lambda_{\|}$ as the number of times the particles flow through the region of acceleration increases.
-The number of particles reaching a given energy is effectively found to scale as $\lambda_{\|}^{-3/2}$. \end{enumerate}
+The number of particles reaching a given energy is found to scale as $\lambda_{\|}^{-3/2}$, consistent with a heuristic 1D diffusion estimate. \end{enumerate}